frappe/erpnext_com/erpnext_com/www/contribute.md

 		<h4>Helping Users</h4>
 	</div>
 	<div class="col-md-8">
-		Our support process relies on enthusiastic contributors like you to help others get the most out of Frappe / ERPNext.
-Join the <a href="https://discuss.erpnext.com" target="_blank">Frappe.io forum</a> and start helping out.</a>
+		Our support process relies on enthusiastic contributors like you to help others get the most out of Frappé / ERPNext.
+Join the <a href="https://discuss.erpnext.com" target="_blank">Frappé.io forum</a> and start helping out.</a>
 	</div>
 </div>
 <hr>